jairosoft-com/mcp-server-outlook-calendar

 Features

-- Fetch calendar events for a user within a specified date range
+- 📅 Fetch calendar events for specific users and date ranges

 Prerequisites